verifiedninja/webapp/README.md

 This project is on an indefinite hiatus.
 The website, https://verified.ninja, is no longer available online so all the code is now open source.

+The Chrome browser extension can be found [here](https://github.com/verifiedninja/chromeext).

 ## Overview

 One of the predominate issues in online dating today is people don't look like their photos.